fernandoamz/react-native-ts-blog/README.md

 export const EDIT_NAME = 'EDIT_NAME';
 ```

-create a file with the name of the actions that we are going to execute on this case I will add a file called places into actions folder:
+Create a file with the name of the actions that we are going to execute on this case I will add a file called places into actions folder:

 ```
-import {ADD_PLACE, REMOVE_PLACE, EDIT_NAME} from './types';
+import { ADD_PLACE, REMOVE_PLACE, EDIT_NAME } from './types';

 export const addPlace = (placeName: string) => {
   return {